 Today, one of the nicest aspects of living in Iowa City is its abundance of recreational activities.
 According to our city’s website, Iowa City is home to over 50 parks, natural areas, and open spaces, with almost 100 percent (99.4) of Iowa City residents living within one half-mile of open green space.

 As Iowa City drew ever closer to the turn of the 20th century, controversy about City Park abounded, with the leaders of our fair city facing the hard decisions all growing communities must grapple with.
-In 1890, forty-three years after its inception, The State University of Iowa was quickly running out of space.
-Rumor had it that the Iowa State Legislature just might move the university to a more centrally-located community, just as they had done in 1857 when they voted to relocate the state capital to Des Moines.
-In order to appease the Board of Regents, the city fathers decided to donate City Park to the University for building expansion.
+In 1890, forty-three years after its inception, The State University of Iowa was quickly running out of state-owned property.
+Rumor had it that some in the Iowa State Legislature believed that the state’s university needed to be more centrally-located, just as they had decided in 1857, when they voted to relocate the state capital to Des Moines.
+So, in 1890, in order to appease the Board of Regents, and to put an end to any such speculation, our city fathers decided to donate City Park to SUI for educational purposes.

 As you might imagine, this decision sparked an outrage.
 Iowa City historian, Irving Weber, gives us some more details…

 So, Round One went to the city.
-Some believe that, in order to pacify the church ladies, the city leaders decided to erect a “decorative hexagonal fountain” right in the middle of the intersection of Iowa Avenue and Dubuque Street (see pics above & below)…
+Some believe that, in order to pacify the church ladies, the city leaders decided to erect a “decorative hexagonal fountain” right in the middle of the intersection of Iowa Avenue and Dubuque Street – see pics below…

 Now, let’s turn our attention to the eventual replacement of Iowa City’s first City Park.
 To do that, I must take you, once again, back to our city’s origins.